Release Date: September 4th 2012

 Published by: The New Press

-Featured on The Tavis Smiley Show and named one of the ten best black nonfiction books of 2011 by AFRO.com, Fatal Invention is a provocative analysis” (Nature) of race, science, and politics by leading legal scholar and social critic Dorothy Roberts.
+Named one of the ten best black nonfiction books of 2011, Fatal Invention is a provocative analysis” (Nature) of race, science, and politics by leading legal scholar and social critic Dorothy Roberts.
 It examines how the archaic belief system underlying the concept of race—revived by purportedly cutting-edge science—undermines a just society and promotes continuing inequality.

 Alarming but not alarmist, controversial but evidential, impassioned but rational” (Publishers Weekly, starred review), Fatal Invention exposes the falseness of the biological concept of race—used in the past to divide humans and justify prejudice and used today to enable everything from the race-targeted therapies developed in the pharmaceutical industry and stop-and-frisks that disproportionately target African Americans to a proliferation of for-profit ancestry-testing services.